-Significant changes in a quote, yield, or liquidation value would generally result in significant changes in the fair value of the security.
-Any remaining Level 3 securities held by the Fund and excluded from the table above, were not considered material to the Fund.
+Significant changes in a quote, yield, liquidation value or valuation multiple would generally result in significant changes in the fair value of the security.

 The Fund's fair valuation leveling guidelines classify a single daily broker quote, or a vendor price based on a single daily or monthly broker quote, as Level 3, if such a quote or price cannot be supported with other available market information.